samullen/samullen.github.io/_posts/articles/2019-10-20-understanding-elixirs-broadway.md

       default: [
         module: {MyApp.Counter, 0},
         transformer: {MyApp.CounterMessage, :transform, []},
-        stages: 1
+        concurrency: 1
       ]
     ],
     processors: [
-      default: [stages: 2]
+      default: [concurrency: 2]
     ],
     batchers: [
-      default: [stages: 1, batch_size: 5],
+      default: [concurrency: 1, batch_size: 5],
-      fizzbuzz: [stages: 1, batch_size: 5],
+      fizzbuzz: [concurrency: 1, batch_size: 5],
-      fizz: [stages: 1, batch_size: 5],
+      fizz: [concurrency: 1, batch_size: 5],
-      buzz: [stages: 1, batch_size: 5],
+      buzz: [concurrency: 1, batch_size: 5],
     ]
   )
 end
 ```

 Here we've defined four batchers: "default", "fizzbuzz", "fizz", and "buzz".
-Each has one stage and has a batch size of five.
-Batch size means that the
+Each has a concurrency of 1 and has a batch size of five.
+Batch size means that
-batcher triggers when the message count reaches that number.
+the batcher triggers when the message count reaches that number.

 Let's modify our processor to set the batcher each message will use.